 Atrial fibrillation is on the rise

-Atrial fibrillation (AF) is a common irregular heart rhythm abnormality.
+Atrial fibrillation (AFib) is a common irregular heart rhythm abnormality.
 It is an electrical disorder that occurs in the upper chambers of the heart.
-People with AF are at an increased risk for stroke.
+People with AFib are at an increased risk for stroke.
 According to the American Heart Association, 15 to 20 percent of individuals who experience a stroke have atrial fibrillation.
 The risk of stroke is high because an irregular heart rhythm allows blood to pool in the heart, which can lead to the formation of clots that travel to the brain.
-This is why people with AF are often prescribed blood thinner medications.
+This is why people with AFib are often prescribed blood thinner medications.

-The Centers for Disease Control and Prevention estimates more than 2.7 million Americans have AF,1 and that number is expected to grow to 6-12 million affected people in the United States by 2050 because of an increasingly elderly population.2 According to the CDC, many more people have AF and just don’t know it.
+The Centers for Disease Control and Prevention estimates 12.1 million Americans will have AFib by 2030.1 According to the CDC, many people have AFib and just don’t know it.
 They may not have been diagnosed because they don’t feel or notice the symptoms, which include shortness of breath, fatigue and palpitations.

 “In some cases, a person’s first presentation of atrial fibrillation will be after a stroke,” Dr. Oujiri said.

 To detect AFib, hospitals use 12-lead ECGs, but wearable devices with more limited ECG functionality are available to consumers.
 The latest wearable on the market that measures heart rhythm is the Apple® Watch Series 4, which is designed with built-in electrodes to do ECGs on demand.

 “I am inspired by innovation, and this is game changing,” said Ivor Benjamin, MD, cardiologist with the Froedtert & MCW health network and 2018-2019 president of the American Heart Association.